 - ***For the Chocolate Ganache (just enough to make 32-34 sandwiches)***

 - 4 ounces dark chocolate (at least 72%), chopped finely

 - Preheat your oven to 350℉.

 - Pulse (a few times) ⅓ of the powdered sugar and all of the almond meal in a food processor.
-The goal is the make finer the texture of the almond meal and remove any powdered sugar clumps.
+The goal is to make finer the texture of the almond meal and to remove any powdered sugar clumps.
 Combine this mixture with the remaining ⅔ of the powdered sugar and matcha powder and sift twice, into a bowl, using a fine sieve.
 Discard any large clumps of sugar and almond meal left behind in the sieve.
 Set aside.

 - To make the meringue: In the bowl of a food processor fitted with the whisk attachment, beat the egg whites on medium speed until foamy, about 1½ minutes (speed 4 on my Kitchenaid mixer).

 - Add the granulated sugar all at once and process for 2-3 minutes (speed 4 then 6) until the granulated sugar has been incorporated and the mixture is thick.

 - Scrape down the sides of the bowl, add the cream of tartar and the food coloring and whisk the egg whites on high (alternating between speeds 6 and 8) until stiff, glossy peaks form, about 6 minutes.